Franklin Electronic Publishers: History

 In June 1984, Franklin filed for reorganization under Chapter 11 of the Federal Bankruptcy Act.
 Franklin reduced its workforce to just over 100, from a previous total of 275 employees.
-Franklin had been planning to release the Franklin CX, a portable Apple II clone, but this release was cancelled due to the bankruptcy.
+Franklin had been planning to release the Franklin CX, a portable Apple II clone, but this release was canceled due to the bankruptcy.

 Starting in October 1985, Franklin released a second-generation line of Apple II clones, consisting of the ACE 2000 series (based on the Apple IIe) and ACE 500 (based on the Apple IIc).
 These included more memory, as well as offering many features unique to the Apple IIe and Apple IIc, all while undercutting Apple's price.
 The ACE 2200 sported a detached keyboard and dual internal 5.25-inch floppy disk drives.

 Franklin also released a pair of IBM PC compatible computers, the Franklin PC6000 and PC8000, during 1986–1988.
 Both were based on the Intel 8088 running at 4.77 MHz.
 The PC6000 had 512K of RAM and a single floppy drive, while the PC8000 had 640K and dual drives.
 These matched the most common configurations of the time.

 Soon after the ACE 2200's release, Apple was able to force Franklin out of the desktop computer market entirely, including its IBM-compatible PCs.
 As a result, the only Apple-compatible computer that remained on the market was VTech's Laser 128.

 With the loss of its desktop computer business, Franklin concentrated on its handheld line, which it had introduced in 1986.